morphatic/feathers-auth0-strategy/README.md

 [![npm version](https://badge.fury.io/js/%40morphatic%2Ffeathers-auth0-strategy.svg)](https://www.npmjs.com/package/@morphatic/feathers-auth0-strategy)
 [![GitHub license](https://img.shields.io/badge/license-MIT-blue.svg)](https://raw.githubusercontent.com/morphatic/feathers-auth0-strategy/master/LICENSE)

-:warning: **This package is designed to work with the [FeatherJS v4.0 (Crow)](https://crow.docs.feathersjs.com/), currently (2019-07-30) in pre-release.** :warning:
+:warning: **This package is designed to work with the [FeatherJS v4.0 (Crow)](https://crow.docs.feathersjs.com/).** :warning:

 ## What this package does

 This package does two things:

 1. It implements a [custom `auth0` authentication strategy for FeathersJS](https://crow.docs.feathersjs.com/api/authentication/strategy.html).
 The `Auth0Strategy` verifies JWTs ([JSON Web Tokens](https://jwt.io/)) using the asymmetric `RS256` algorithm ([the recommended practice](https://auth0.com/blog/navigating-rs256-and-jwks/)), rather than the `HS256` algorithm that is built into the FeathersJS [`JwtStrategy`](https://crow.docs.feathersjs.com/api/authentication/jwt.html#jwtstrategy).
 2. It implements a [custom FeathersJS authentication service](https://crow.docs.feathersjs.com/api/authentication/service.html#customization).
 The `Auth0Service` extends, and is designed to be used in place of the default [`AuthenticationService`](https://crow.docs.feathersjs.com/api/authentication/service.html).
-The primary benefits of the `Auth0Service` are that it:
-   1. Removes the necessity for developers to specify the `authentication.secret` configuration property in their apps.
+The primary benefit of the `Auth0Service` are that it removes the necessity for developers to specify the `authentication.secret` configuration property in their apps.
 The client secret is not used by `RS256` token verification scenarios, but the default `AuthenticationService` will throw an error if the `secret` is not specified.
-   2. Automatically configures the hooks necessary to force all clients to be authenticated when accessing API services.
-By default, all services will require authentication **_except_** the `/authentication` service itself.
-   3. Implements an IP address whitelist that will allow requests coming directly from Auth0 to access the API without authentication.
-The IP whitelist can be configured by implementers.

-This package has been designed and tested for use with the latest version of FeathersJS (v4.0, aka "Crow").
-Otherwise, this package is designed to be completely compatible with FeathersJS authentication, and should integrate seamlessly with other FeathersJS packages or plugins that use authentication.
-Note, the `Auth0Strategy` may be used on its own without also using the `Auth0Service` but this will require developers to explicitly add authentication hooks to services (which is the standard practice already).
-The `Auth0Service` should only be used if developers are sure that they want to require authentication for ALL non-authentication services.
+This package has been designed and tested for use with the latest version of FeathersJS (v4.0, aka "Crow") and its new authentication style.
+Note, the `Auth0Strategy` may be used on its own without also using the `Auth0Service` but this will require developers to set a "secret" in the configuration, even though it may not be used.

 ## Who should use this package